 - Drupal Commerce

 Shopify shows up fairly low when taking the whole continent into account.
 This may be because features on certain platforms are more suitable to the needs of the continent.
 Enhanced eCommerce features on these platforms help make sense of complex markets like Europe.
-Platforms with insights are becoming more and more important, especially with rumors of Google Analytics being booted out of Europe due to the GDPR.
+Platforms with insights are becoming more and more important, especially with rumours of Google Analytics being booted out of Europe due to the GDPR.

 Consumer Trends Worth Noting